Clean technology: Definition and terminology

 Cleantech products or services are those that improve operational performance, productivity, or efficiency while reducing costs, inputs, energy consumption, waste, or environmental pollution.
 Its origins are the increased consumer, regulatory, and industry interest in clean forms of energy generation—specifically, perhaps, the rise in awareness of global warming, climate change, and the impact on the natural environment caused by the burning of fossil fuels.
 Cleantech is often associated with venture capital funds and land use organizations.
 The term traditionally been differentiated from various definitions of green business, sustainability, or triple bottom line industries by its origins in the venture capital investment community and has grown to define a business sector that includes significant and high growth industries such as solar, wind, water purification, and biofuels.

+Environmental finance is a method by which new clean technology projects can obtain financing through the generation of carbon credits.
+A project that is developed with concern for climate change mitigation is also known as a carbon project.

 Nomenclature

 While the expanding industry has grown rapidly in recent years and attracted billions of dollars of capital, the clean technology space has not settled on an agreed-upon term.
 Cleantech is used fairly widely, although variant spellings include clean-tech and clean tech.
 In recent years, some clean technology companies have de-emphasized that aspect of their business to tap into broader trends, such as smart cities.